wds4/tapestry-protocol/tips/networking/nostr/publication.md

 ## Tags

-tags are not required but will be used as per subsequent TIPs.
+The `tags` field is not required but may be optionally included as per subsequent TIPs.

-##